The Begonia darthvaderiana plant is named after Darth Vader. Yes, it’s named after Darth Vader.

-You should check your plant again a few days later to make sure there aren’t any new pests that popped up.
+You should recheck your plant a few days later to ensure no new pests have popped up.
 You never know where eggs could be hiding.
 If there are any pests, treat your plant one more time.

 Here are the most common issues you’ll face with this Begonia.

 Your Begonia Darthvaderiana Plant’s Leaves are Turning Yellow

 When the leaves on a Begonia darthvaderiana plant turn yellow, you’re over-watering it.

 If this is the case, you’ll want to check the roots to be safe.
 Over-watering blocks oxygen from getting to the roots of your plant.
 This leads to the nasty condition of root rot.

 Once all the roots of a plant are rotten, there isn’t much you can do to save it.

 You’ll be able to tell by looking at the roots whether your plant has root rot.

 When the water is too saturated, you’ll need to switch out the soil.
 Otherwise, your plant is going to continue to sit in all that water.